 e-Bike Safety Advocates

-The CO e-Bike Safety Awareness Initiative is a comprehensive program designed to improve safety, accountability, and awareness for all users of multi-use paths and bike lanes.
-The program is designed to enhance safety for pedestrians, cyclists, e-Bikers and e-moto users on bike paths, with a special focus on underage riders (<16).
-It includes an in-person registration system with theft recovery features, an online safety certification covering safety practices, etiquette, and regulations; plus, a uniform signage system equipped with a QR codes to access up-to-date maps of paved, gravel and closed trails plus incident reporting capability.
+Colorado e-Bike Safety Awareness Initiatives are programs designed to improve safety, accountability, and awareness for all users of multi-use paths and bike lanes.
+The comprehensive programs are designed to enhance safety for pedestrians, cyclists, e-Bikers and e-moto users on bike paths and bike lanes, with a special focus on underage riders (<16).
+This includes an in-person registration system with theft recovery features plus an online safety certification covering safety practices, etiquette, and regulations.
+This will help ensure that legal e-bikes are used on multi-use paths and reduce the number of “near miss crashes” that are bound to happen.

 Why It Matters:

-• A uniform education and registration approach mirrors the success of Colorado’s driver accreditation system
+- A uniform education/registration approach mirrors the success of Colorado’s driver accreditation system

-e-Motos are electric mopeds, electric motorcycles, electric dirt bikes and electric Unicycles (powered single wheels) that are much more powerful and faster than any electric bicycle.
-E-motos may have motors with thousands of watts of power that far exceed the 750 watts allowed for a legal electric bicycle.
-They are much more powerful and faster than any electric bicycle. *
+e-Motos are electric mopeds, electric motorcycles, electric dirt bikes, motorized skateboards and electric Unicycles (powered single wheels) that travel much faster than any electric bicycle.
+E-motos may have motors with thousands of watts of power that far exceed the 750 watts allowed for a legal electric bicycle. *

 The Core Initiatives include: